Today we have an awesome gift idea (and, of course, make one for yourself, too!) — a DIY felt letter board! Make one in any size and color you like!

-Step 2: Cut your fabric into strips.
-I was unable to find black felt anywhere for this project (my local fabric store was out) and so I used some black velvet I purchased at our local thrift store.
+Cut your fabric into strips.
+I was unable to find black felt so I used some black velvet.
 I love the way it looks, but I will warn you it was super messy due to the edges of the strips fraying.
-I had little black fuzzies and threads everywhere.
 Use felt if you can.
 I cut each strip a little longer than 16″, and about 1″ wide.
 I did not do this precisely: I simply eyeballed it.

 This probably seems like it would take forever, but it actually wasn’t that bad.
 I think I had all the dowels I needed wrapped in about two hours, and I didn’t even end up using them all!

-Step 4: It's time to secure your dowels into the frame.
-I squeezed out a strip of glue and then placed the dowels into the frame as snugly as I could, holding them in place for a few seconds while the glue dried.
+It’s time to secure your dowels into the frame.
+I squeezed out a strip of glue and then placed the dowels into the frame as snugly together as I could, holding them in place for a few seconds while the glue dried.

-Once you have all of your dowels snugly secured in the frame, you can remove all the little glue wispies from the fabric.
-I used a lint roller that I had to borrow from my mom (how absurd is it that someone with three dogs doesn't have their own lint roller?) and it worked really well!
+Once you have all of your dowels snugly secured in the frame, remove all the little glue wispies from the fabric.
+A lint roller worked really well!
 I also went all around the edge with my utility knife tucking in any fabric ends that were peeking out.

-All in, this project cost me under $60 — the most expensive part were the 1″ tab letters that I purchased online from Amazon for about $9.99 (I bought 3 sets: search “letterboard letters” and a ton of options will come up).
+All in, this project cost me under $60, a steal for a large wooden felt letter board!
+The most expensive part were the 1″ tab letters that I purchased online from Amazon.
+(I bought 3 sets: search “letterboard letters” and a ton of options will come up).
 The fabric was $6 and the dowels were $20: everything else I had on hand.
-The final result is even better than I'd hoped!
+The final result is even better than I’d hoped!

 This thing is seriously so much fun to change around…

-This was definitely the project I needed to get me back in the game.
-For a little effort and minimal dough, I think it makes a great impact!
-I love how versatile it is: you could make it as big or as small as you want to suit any space.
-I contemplated hanging it in our bedroom, but in the end decided the kitchen was the best spot for it because more people would be able to enjoy all the clever musings I intend to display.
+I contemplated hanging this in our bedroom, but in the end decided the kitchen was the best spot for it because more people would be able to enjoy all the clever musings I intend to display.